iturdikulov/notes/data type.md

 ---
-title: Data type
 date: 2023-03-15
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Data type

 In modern language like Python, JavaScript you can even not working with data types (modern days you can use some ways for use types).